-Commission on Dietetic Registration the credentialing agency for the Academy of Nutrition and Dietetics right.
-Academy of Nutrition
+Commission on Dietetic Registration

+the credentialing agency for the Academy of Nutrition and Dietetics

 Preamble:

 When providing services, the nutrition and dietetics practitioner adheres to the core values of customer focus, integrity, innovation, social responsibility, and diversity.
 Science-based decisions, derived from the best available research and evidence, are the underpinnings of ethical conduct and practice.